Optimizing Pursuant Health Kiosk

 USER NEEDS & DESIGN IMPLICATIONS

 We took our five core research findings and translated them into actionable user needs.
-From there, we explored the design implications for each, ensuring that every feature we build will be a direct response to a real user challenges.
+From there, we explored the design implications for each, ensuring that every feature we were going to build would be a direct response to real user challenges.

 User Needs